Design Concerns for Integrated Scripting and Interactive Visualization in Notebook Environments: Design Process

-\textbf{[T2] Tree Comparison.} Performance is often analyzed by comparison between two executions of the same program run with different resources, underlying libraries, or versions.
-Users want to see how node attributes differed between runs and how the structure of the tree changed between software updates.
+\textbf{T2: Tree Comparison.} Performance is often analyzed by comparison between two executions of the same program run with different resources, libraries, or versions.
+Users want to see how node attributes differ between runs and how the structure of the tree changes between software updates.
+We observed these comparisons throughout our discussions where comparative metrics like ``speedup'' and examples with images of multiple trees were shown, including the original Hatchet paper.

+There are two key targets of these \textit{comparison}~\cite{pandey2021treetasks} tasks, subtrees and values associated with nodes.
+Comparing subtrees are well-suited to visualization because it is a structural task.
+Node value comparison has high specificity because often mathematical operations are used to derive new metrics, but relatively low frequency as we did not observe more than a few derived metrics created or discussed.
+As it is high specificity and low frequency, we determined it to be more suitable for scripting.